sherendeen/youtube-dl-batch-scripts/README.md

 * ffprobe.exe
 * youtube-dl.exe

 Note that this project is NOT affiliated with YouTube-dl or ffmpeg projects.
-The work that is licensed here as MIT are my entirely optional batch files you see here.
+These scripts are Public Domain.